bohendo/blog-content/crypto/opsec.md

 ### The Hangover Scenario :beers:

-I wake up in a strange looking city & have no clue how I got there.
-I don't have Ir phone or Ir wallet or Ir passport or anything more than Ir clothes (which I are very grateful for).
+I wake up on a park bench in a strange looking city & have no clue how I got there.
+I don't have my phone or my wallet or anything more than my clothes (which I are very grateful for).

 How do I get home?

 I go out & wander around looking for a public library.
 I find one & connect to the internet.

-Luckily, I have Ir google password memorized.
-I don't have any 2FA devices :passport_control: but I have a couple 2FA recovery tokens in Ir Brain Wallet :thinking: that I can use to log in.
+Luckily, I have my google password memorized.
+I don't have any 2FA devices :passport_control: but I have a couple 2FA recovery tokens in my Brain Wallet :thinking: that I can use to log in.

 :boom:

+Got access to my email & can

 ### The Evil Sysadmin Scenario :smiling_imp: